catgofire/catgofire.github.com/resume_prof.md

 * Make workflow design decisions and lay the groundwork for the company's back end
 * Build an API using PHP and MySQL to serve as the back end for social games
-* Build tools to help fellow developers work more easily and efficiently
+* Build support tools (using PHP/Ruby/AJAX) to help fellow developers work more easily and efficiently
 * Set up a Unity3D "build server" with CruiseControl and Git to automate the build process
 * Participate heavily in social game design process